jigarshah088/jigarshah088/README.md

 <img align=top src="./Images/keyboard.gif" alt="drawing" width="100%"/>

-## Engineer by day, runner by night
+## Engineer by day, dreamer by night

 More like runner by really-early-mornings, and then engineer after that.

-- I'm currently working as a DevOps Engineer in Singapore
+- I'm currently working as a DevOps Engineer in India
 - I'm currently learning everything (no, just kidding)
 - I like building stuff, breaking them, and then fixing them (well some).
 - I always looks to automate what I can.
 - Fun fact: I play the Kalimba to relax (go ahead, search it!)
-- If I'm not at my desk, I'm probably running outside.
+- If I'm not at my desk, I'm probably dreaming in my bed.
 - I also like solving jigsaw puzzles and reading books.

 ## Tech Stack